sorriso/kube-gitops-longhorn/README.md

+# you like this work ?

+[!["You like it ?"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sorriso)

 # kube-gitops-longhorn

 Install longhorn.io on rancher desktop

-you like this work ?

-[!["You like it ?"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sorriso)

-Kubernetes yaml configuration files for vault using docker hub image

 > DISCLAMER : This stuff is just for helping people to understand how things work, it is NOT for production use, I do NOT provide any support on it